 - Accepts the variables passed to it from the application startup script - Sets additional variables, based on the expected (installed) directory structure.
-For example, it infers the location of the configuration files. - Starts a Jetty server instance, which uses configuration attributes in the container MBean configuration file to add applications to run in the container.
+For example, it infers the location of the configuration files. - Checks for a valid JVM version and issues appropriate error messages if it finds an incompatible version for the application you are trying to start.
+The SESM installation program creates and sets a JDK_HOME variable.
+The start script checks the version of the JVM that resides in the referenced JDK_HOME variable.
+You can edit the start script to change the value of JDK_HOME if you installed a new JRE or JDK after you installed SESM.
+See Table 1-3 for required JVM versions for the SESM applications. - If the JVM is Version 1.3.1 or greater, starts the application as a server (uses the -server option). - Starts a Jetty server instance, which uses configuration attributes in the container MBean configuration file to add applications to run in the container.